 Leo Kottke (New Date)

-The Leo Kottke performance on June 21, 2020 has rescheduled to Thursday, January 14, 2021.
+The Leo Kottke performance on June 21, 2020 is rescheduled to Thursday, January 14, 2021.
 All previously purchased tickets will be honored at the new date, no new ticket purchase is needed.
-For those that cannot attend the rescheduled date and wish to request a refund, please review our refund policy HERE.
-We thank you for your patience as we work through this unprecedented time and look forward to seeing you soon!

 Acoustic guitarist Leo Kottke was born in Athens, Georgia, but left town after a year and a half.
 Raised in 12 different states, he absorbed a variety of musical influences as a child, flirting with both violin and trombone, before abandoning Stravinsky for the guitar at age 11.